Letztes Update: 11. Juni 2026

 Antwort der Redaktion

 When it comes to growing pumpkins, selecting the right variety is crucial.
-Some pumpkins are easier to grow than others, especially for beginners.
-If you're looking for a straightforward option, consider varieties like 'Jack Be Little' or 'Sugar Pie.'
-These types are known for their manageable size and relatively low maintenance requirements.
-On the other hand, if you're up for a challenge, larger varieties like 'Atlantic Giant' might be more appealing.
+Some varieties are easier to grow than others, especially for beginners.
+For instance, 'Jack Be Little' and 'Sugar Pie' are known for being more manageable and less demanding.
+Consider your climate and the space you have available when choosing a variety, as some pumpkins can grow to be quite large.

 Last updated 3 mins ago